What to Know About Solar, Actinic, and Senile Purpura

 As we get older, our skin naturally becomes thinner and more delicate.
 Senile purpura is a common result of that process.
 You might notice spots or blotches that develop after the lightest bump or sometimes with no clear cause at all.
 Being on blood thinners can contribute to this process as well.

+These marks often show up on the forearms or legs, where the skin is already thinner.
 It’s not dangerous, but it can be frustrating—especially when it shows up often or takes a while to fade.
 Having chronic bruising on the arms and legs can cause a lot of psychosocial morbidity, in which people avoid wearing short sleeves or shorts so as not to show the areas affected by the purpura.

 What About Arnica Creams?